kailashg26/Verify-Pro/README.md

 ## Help:
 ```
+* FTP server login details can be found in users.txt file
 Users who want to try different filenames, can give this input: (get-> command, file.txt is a filename for FTP protocol)
 D1  - get file.txt
 D4  - get karthikeya.txt